mknx/smarthome/logic.md

 ### sh.tools.fetch_url()
 Return a website as a String or 'False' if it fails.
 `sh.tools.fetch_url('https://www.regular.com')`
-You could specify an 'username' and 'password' to authenticate against a website.
+Its possible to use 'username' and 'password' to authenticate against a website.
 `sh.tools.fetch_url('https://www.special.com', 'username', 'password')`
 Or change the default 'timeout' of two seconds.
 `sh.tools.fetch_url('https://www.regular.com', timeout=4)`